Xeno333/1042/docs/roadmap.md

 ## Void (Planned)

 A demension with low gravity and dark skies that slowly change color with few nodes, but colorful life.

+# New features

+- Torches
+- Fix wear perstintance when node